sumonbis/ML-Fairness/INSTALL.md

 ## Usage example
 Some datasets are pretty large.
 Training all the models can take hours.
 In our benchmark, titanic is the smallest dataset.
 Running the 8 titanic models would produce results within a few minutes.

-1. Navigate to `ML-Fairness/src/` and run `python titanic-all.py`.
+1. Navigate to `ML-Fairness/src/models/` and run `./models titanic`.
 This will show success message on the command line.

 2. Then run `python combine-results.py`.